gregsaun/prusa_i3_bear_upgrade/README.md

 :bulb: All links here correspond to the latest stable release.

-:warning: Warning: It is important to follow the recommended print settings and to **calibrate your extrusion multiplier** before printing the parts (for each and every spool you are going to use).
+:warning: Warning: It is important to follow the recommended print settings and to **calibrate your extrusion multiplier** before printing the parts (for each and every spool that you use).
 [Check our calibration guide here](https://guides.bear-lab.com/Guide/Extrusion+multiplier+and+filament+diameter/8).

 **Printed parts:**
   * Bear Frame 2.1 for MK3(S) STL files: [bear21_mk3-3s_stl.zip](../../releases/latest/download/bear21_mk3-3s_stl.zip)